paulbarbu/blog/content/post/360-feedback.md

 Disclaimer: I haven't come up with these myself, but I no longer know which online article I used to come up with this list of questions.
 For example I now find the fact that I speak in 3rd person about myself icky.
 I might change this in the future, but some of the questions were worded this way where I sourced them from and I kept all of them similar.

+Question 15 is a meta-question and it helped me refine the survey itself.
+At first, the "rating" questions were "yes/no" questions.
+Through this 15th question I learned this might not work very well and people wanted to provide a "rating", which is more granular and helps with seeing improvement over time.

 # My experience with the answers

+This is the part that actually prompted me to write this piece.

+Seeing the 360 feedback survey one of my peers asked:

+> "I would like to learn your verdict about this way of getting team feedback"

+Well, it depends.
+In my limited experience, keep in mind I've only done it three times, there's two types of people:

+* those who write their name and have some soft feedback, which is usually easily put into practice since it's reduced to "do more of the same".
+* those who'd like to remain anonymous (this is actually the target audience due to the psychological aspect mentioned earlier) and have "harsher" feedback to offer.
+Because of the anonymity they actually offer it since otherwise they don't do it in 1-1 meetings.

+The "harsher" feedback ranges from (paraphrasing a bit):
+* _"the wheel is turning, now you're on top, you might hit bottom next"_ - I can't do anything about this... not actionable, somewhat aggressive.
+My manager actually warned me that under the anonymity protection accountability might go out the window 😊
+* to: _"hey you're too strict, please let us work in our own rhythm"_, and _"please rely more on your instincts, not on process"_ - which I can act upon and I appreciate.

+# Conclusion
+Take what's written in these with a pinch of salt (since anonymity can make people crueler), but I really see the value here for these actionable items and it helps me really see what they are seeing.

+Still, I would really like that the actionable feedback be delivered to me when I ask at the end of 1-1s _"what I can change, what can I do different?"_ in person - so I can discuss and learn more 🙂 but... psychological safety is not yet at that level unfortunately.
+SO ... on to increasing it together with the HR department by running stay-in interviews (something that I didn't know existed until now).

 <small>